Fishing for Planets: A Comparative Analysis of EPRV Survey Performance in the Presence of Correlated Noise: Discussion

 The assumption that we will have detected and characterized all other significant exoplanet-induced signals in each system is also likely too optimistic.
 First, we note that several studies have found evidence for elevated co-occurrence rates for inner terrestrial planets and cool gas giants \citep{Bryan2019,Rosenthal2022} and multi-planet systems in general have been shown to be fairly common \citep{Fang2012,Zhu2022}.
-While EPRV surveys may easily detect and characterize a Jupiter analog with a $K\sim 10$ m~s$^{-1}$, uncertainties on the mass and orbit will still complicate the detection of smaller RV signals.
+While EPRV surveys may easily detect and characterize a Jupiter analog with $K\sim 10$ m~s$^{-1}$, uncertainties on the mass and orbit will still complicate the detection of smaller RV signals.
 In addition, signals from multiple small planets with orbital periods close to 1 year, e.g., an Earth analog and a Venus analog, may be particularly difficult to disentangle.
-Expanding our RV model to account for signals from multiple planets within the Fisher information framework will enable us to determine the magnitude of this effect on Earth analog detection.
+Though it is beyond the scope of the present work, expanding our RV model to account for signals from multiple planets within the Fisher information framework will enable us to determine the magnitude of this effect on Earth analog detection.